Ramos homers, Rays beat Boston 12-6 for 8th straight win

-BOSTON (AP) - Wilson Ramos went deep again and scored on Denard Span's inside-the-park homer, helping the Tampa Bay Rays beat the Boston Red Sox 12-6 on Saturday for their eighth consecutive victory.
+Wilson Ramos went deep again and scored on Denard Span's inside-the-park homer, helping Tampa Bay beat the Boston Red Sox 12-6 on Saturday for its eighth consecutive victory.

 It's the longest win streak for Tampa Bay since taking nine in a row in July 2014.
 The resurgent Rays have won nine of 10 overall to move within one game of .500 at 12-13.